How to invest in the stock market using eToro

 For total beginners, the eToro trading platform and the concept of investing can be a little daunting at first.

 With the benefit of hindsight and my own trading experience on eToro, I've written this no-nonsense eToro review to help others get the best results.

 What is eToro?

-The most unique feature of eToro is probably ‘CopyTrader‘.
-This allows you to sort through other users and plainly see their trading history, including how much they have made or lost over any given period.
-If you find someone you like the look of, you can allocate some funds to automatically copy their trades.
+It allows you to sort through other traders and see their trading history.
+This includes how much they have made or lost over any given period.
+If you find a trader you like the look of, you can allocate some funds to automatically invest and copy their trades.

-This rewards users based on how many copiers they have in the form of monthly commission (up to $10,000 a month!).
-The program also incentivises safe and responsible trading, and we’ll discuss this in more depth towards the end of the guide.
+This rewards users based on how many copiers they have in the form of monthly commission.
+The program also incentivises responsible trading.
+We’ll discuss this in more depth towards the end of the guide.

 Sign up for eToro.com

 Complete the short form and choose a username.
 You'll then be asked to verify your email address.

 You’ve now opened up the world of trading stocks online and in real time.
 To actually make trades you'll be prompted to complete your eToro profile.

 Disclaimer: eToro is a multi-asset platform which offers CFD and non-CFD products.